 IMGD 5200.
-History and Future of Immersive and Interactive Media radio and television, the planetarium, immersive and 3-dimensional cinema, and special attraction venues, with a particular focus on digital games.
+History and Future of Immersive and Interactive Media

+This course will familiarize students with the history of the development, deployment, commercialization, and evolution of immersive and active media.
+The lesson plan will cover a broad range of enabling technologies, such as geometric perspective drawing, pre-20th-century panoramic displays, photography and the stereoscope, sound recording and reproduction, motion pictures, radio and television, the planetarium, immersive and 3-dimensional cinema, and special attraction venues, with a particular focus on digital games.
 Current trends and future directions will also be considered.
 Students will attend seminars and lectures, read and discuss texts on media history and aesthetics, and write an original research paper.
 Midterm and final exams test students' knowledge and understanding of important events and developments.
 A student may not receive credit for both IMGD 5200 and IMGD 4200.
 (Prerequisites: An understanding of dominant themes and genres in video games)